Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

 \subsection{T1: Agent-Agnostic Tool Adaptation}

-The foundational architecture for tool-augmented systems is to use pre-trained models as plug-and-play tools for frozen agents.
-The agent orchestrates tool usage through prompting alone, never updating its parameters, while leveraging tools that were trained independently on diverse data sources before deployment.
+The foundational architecture for tool-augmented systems uses pre-trained models as plug-and-play tools for frozen agents.
+The agent orchestrates tool usage through prompting alone, never updating its parameters, while relying on tools trained independently on diverse data sources before deployment.

+While T1 is the most straightforward paradigm (any pre-trained model an agent can invoke qualifies), it provides the compositional substrate on which all other paradigms build: A1/A2 agents invoke T1 tools, T2 subagents are often initialized from T1 components, and the ``graduation lifecycle'' (A1$\rightarrow$T1, discussed in \S\ref{sec:comparison_t1}) continually enriches the T1 ecosystem.
+Understanding T1's design space is therefore essential for the entire framework.